 The last stage is to calculate the cut and fill of each vertex on the calculation TIN.
 These values can be used to calculate the cut and fill for each triangle, and the total volumes are easily obtained by adding all the triangles together.

 Due to the great complexity of these calculations and the thousands of triangles that are generated it is not practical to calculate triangular prisms by hand.
 Instead, these calculations are done with specialised software like Kubla Cubed.
-However, it should be noted that not all earthworks software uses this method; some software calculations are based on automated high-density grid calculations or the cross section method used in conjuction with TINS.
+However, it should be noted that not all earthworks software uses this method; some software calculations are based on automated high-density grid calculations or the cross section method used in conjunction with TINS.

 There are several great advantages to the triangular prism method.
 First and foremost, this method is the most mathematically complete of the three.
 Since every detail of the existing and proposed terrain is retained in the merged triangulation nothing is lost in these calculations whereas all other methods accept a certain degree of loss due to details falling within the density of the grids or cross sections.